VakhninAleksei/COSACC-LS1/README.md

 192.168.1.118:16 #slave7
 ```

-We use "perform.sh" file to run compiled program.
+We use "perform.sh" file to run the compiled program.
 ```
 mpirun -np 128 --hostfile hostfile ./COSACC-LS1
 ```